sarahckramer/resp_virus_interactions/README.md

 Fitting the interaction model to data
 -------------------------------------

 1. Run "fit_traj_matching_round1.R" to obtain initial fits for all season-specific parameters.
-The parameter "fit_shared" should be set to FALSE; "sobol_size" should be set to 500, and "search_type" should be set to "broad".
+The parameter "sobol_size" should be set to 500, "search_type" should be set to "broad", "sens" should be set to "main", and "fit_canada" should be set to FALSE.
 The ranges of values fit will be used to generate starting values for the next round of estimations.
-    * Run "process_results/01_check_missing_files_traj_matching_r1.R" to check whether estimation failed for any virus, season, or starting parameter set.
+    * Run "process_results/01_check_missing_files_traj_matching_r1.R" with "fit_canada" set to FALSE to check whether estimation failed for any virus, season, or starting parameter set.
     * Run "process_results/02_compile_results_traj_matching_r1.R" to format and compile individual results into comprehensive output files.
+Again, "sens" should be set to "main" and "fit_canada" to FALSE.
 2. Run "fit_traj_matching_round2.R" to fit all parameters, both shared and season-specific, and obtain maximum likelihood estimates.
-Parameter "search_type" should be set to "round1_CIs"; "sobol_size" should be set to 500, "interaction_effect" to "susc", and both "prof_lik" and "no_ah" to FALSE.
+Parameter "search_type" should be set to "round1_CIs", "which_round" to 1, "sobol_size" should be set to 500, "int_eff" to "susc", "prof_lik" to FALSE, "sens" to "main", and "fit_canada" to FALSE.
-    * Run "checks/check_no_states_below_0.R" to ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables.
-Update line 10 to the location of the results of interest.
+    * Run "get_start_ranges_from_round2.R", with line 10 set to be the location of the current results.
+This will ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables, and obtain the range of starting parameter values for the next round of fitting.
     * If only one parameter set is statistically supported (has log-likelihood value falling within qchisq(0.95, df = 46) / 2 of the log-likelihood of the MLE) at this point, we assume that the MLE has not yet been reached, and run an additional round of fits.
-    * Run "get_start_ranges_from_round2.R" to get range of starting parameter values for second run of round 2.
-Ensure that lines 10 and 11 reflect the locations of the most recent set of fit results.
-3. Rerun "fit_traj_matching_round2.R", this time with "search_type" set to "round2_CIs".
+3. Rerun "fit_traj_matching_round2.R", this time with "search_type" set to "round2_CIs" and "which_round" set to 2.
-    * Run "checks/check_no_states_below_0.R" to ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables.
-    * Again, if only one parameter set is supported, repeat the procedure under point 2 above and run again.
+    * Again, run "get_start_ranges_from_round2.R".
+    * Repeat this step until multiple parameter sets are supported, each time increasing "which_round" by one.
-4. Once multiple parameter sets are supported, run "get_start_ranges_from_round2.R" again.
-Then, perform one final round of model fits by running "fit_traj_matching_round2.R," again with "search_type" set to "round2_CIs".
+4. Once multiple parameter sets are supported, perform one final round of model fits by running "fit_traj_matching_round2.R," again with "search_type" set to "round2_CIs".
-    * Run "checks/check_no_states_below_0.R" to ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables.
-    * Run "get_MLEs.R" to obtain the maximum likelihood estimates of each parameter and save them.
-Ensure that lines 10 and 11 are updated to the location of the final results.
-    * Run "get_start_ranges_from-round2.R" in order to get parameter start ranges for parametric bootstrapping.
+    * Run "get_start_ranges_from_round2.R".
+This will calculate the parameter start ranges for parametric bootstrapping, as well as save the maximum likelihood estimates for all parameters.
-5. Run parametric bootstrapping to get 99% confidence intervals for all parameters.
+5. Run parametric bootstrapping to get 95% confidence intervals for all parameters.
     * First, run "bootstrap_01_generate_synthetic.R" to generate several synthetic datasets at the MLEs.
-    * Next, run "bootstrap_02_fit.R" with "sobol_size" set to 10 and "interaction_effect" to "susc" to fit the model to each synthetic dataset.
+    * Next, run "bootstrap_02_fit.R" with "sobol_size" set to 10 and "final_round" set to the number of rounds of fitting run in steps 2-4.
+All other parameters should be set to the same values as in step 2.
+This will fit the model to each synthetic dataset.
     * Finally, run "bootstrap_03_process_and_CIs.R" to compile results and calculate the 99% confidence intervals.
+Line 12 should be the location of the results.
-6. Run profile likelihood on theta_lambda1 in order to check that model is converging to the MLE.
+6. Run profile likelihood on $\theta_{\lambda1}$ and $\theta_{\lambda2}$ in order to check that model is converging to the MLE.
-    * Run "fit_traj_matching_round2.R" with "sobol_size" set to 50, "search_type" set to "round2_CIs", "interaction_effect" set to "susc", "no_AH" set to FALSE, and "prof_lik" set to TRUE.
+    * Run "fit_traj_matching_round2.R" with "sobol_size" set to 100, "search_type" set to "round2_CIs", "final_round" set to the number of rounds of fitting run in steps 2-4, and "prof_lik" set to TRUE.
-    * Run "process_results/analyze_traj_matching_proflik.R" to determine which values of theta_lambda1 are supported by the analysis and plot the results.
-Before running, set "res_dir" to the location of the profile likelihood results.
+    * Comment out line 66, uncomment line 67, and repeat the above step.

 Code to explore data/model fit
 ------------------------------